 Achilles holds degrees from the Yale University School of Music, Curtis Institute of Music, San Francisco Conservatory and the Philippos Nakas Conservatory in his hometown of Athens, Greece.
 Upon completion of his studies, he won the position of principal trombone of the Greek Radio Symphony Orchestra.
 Achilles has also performed with the Malaysian Philharmonic, Jacksonville Symphony and European Union Youth Orchestra, among many others.

-His discography includes 2 solo albums, “Discoveries” with contemporary works on the ODEG label, “Tango Distinto” with Astor Piazzolla’s music on the NAXOS label, 4 recordings with the Canadian Brass and numerous appearances on classical, pop, Latin, and other albums.
+His discography includes 3 solo albums, -“Trombone Atrevido” dedicated to Choro music from Brazil, “Discoveries” with contemporary works on the ODEG label, “Tango Distinto” with Astor Piazzolla’s music on the NAXOS label – 4 recordings with the Canadian Brass and numerous appearances on classical, pop, Latin, and other albums.

 Also he occasionally tours with the world renowned Pink Martini and he has also performed with salsa icon Ruben Blades.